Leshuguita/leshuguita.github.io/content/blog/fonts/index.en.md

 {% img_figure(url="/blog/fonts/fix_1.png") %}
 With "o" and "t", "t"\
-keeps its left bit
+keeps its left bit.
 {% end %}

 {% img_figure(url="/blog/fonts/fix_2.png") %}
 The "T" has a lot of empty space\
-that the "a" can now fill
+that the "a" can now fill.
 {% end %}

 {% img_figure(url="/blog/fonts/fix_3.png") %}